 The Nothing Phone (1) is a phone launched in July 2022 by one of the ex-founders of OnePlus, Carl Pei.
 The specifications for the price are above average.
 It has a 120Hz OLED screen with a stable, reliable, consistent Snapdragon 778G+.

-It had a dual camera setup, 50MP (IMX766) primary camera and the 50MP JN1 as the ultra-wide camera.
+It had a dual camera setup, 50MP (IMX766) primary camera, and the 50MP JN1 as the ultra-wide camera.
 The standout of this phone was its unique design with LED lights at the back.
-It also ran near-stock Android that was polished, refined and had no bloatware or adverts.
+It also ran near-stock Android that was polished, refined, and had no bloatware or adverts.

 The software was mainly praised due to its minimalism and simplicity.
 The phone also has an optical under-display fingerprint scanner and stereo speakers.

-The LED lights on the back could be used as a camera fill light; the lights flashed when you got notifications, indicated your charging levels, and a blinking red light indicated video recording.
+The LED lights on the back could be used as a camera fill light; the lights flashed when you got notifications, indicating your charging levels, and a blinking red light indicated video recording.
 You could also set it to flashlights in a particular way for specific contacts.

 These features were mainly gimmicky, and while the lights were a unique take on smartphone design, they were nothing more than a fancy party trick.